Sign up to our Newsletter

 Reviewed: 03/03/23

-Getting ready to write your Cornell Law personal statement?
-Unsure of where to begin or what to share?
-This guide has got you covered!
+If you’re starting to write your Cornell Law personal statement but aren’t sure where to begin, this guide has you covered!

-Cornell is a T14, Ivy League law school that aspiring lawyers dream of attending.
-With such high rankings and prestige, it takes a lot to impress Cornell’s admissions committee.
+As a top Ivy League law school, Cornell attracts thousands of applicants each year.
+With such high rankings and prestige, it takes a lot to impress the admissions committee at Cornell.

 Cornell Law School Personal Statement Requirements

-Your personal statement may address your intellectual interests, significant accomplishments, obstacles overcome, personal or professional goals, educational achievements, or any way in which your perspective, viewpoint, or experiences will add to the richness of the educational environment of Cornell.
+Your personal statement may address your intellectual interests, significant accomplishments, obstacles overcome, personal or professional goals, and educational achievements.
+You may also address your perspective, viewpoint, or experiences that will add to the richness of Cornell's academic environment.

 How to Write Your Cornell Law Personal Statement